4 Ingredient Flourless Chocolate Cake

 Notes

-- Whip Those Eggs Like They Owe You Money: The eggs are the backbone of this cake, so whip them until they double in size and get all fluffy.
-A stand mixer will save your arms, but hey, a little muscle never hurt anyone.
+- Whip The Eggs Like They Owe You Money: The eggs are the backbone of this cake, so whip them until they double in size and get all fluffy.Â

-- Melt Chocolate Like a Pro: Microwave the butter and chocolate in 30-second bursts, stirring between each round until it’s smooth as silk.
-And don’t skimp on the stirring—nobody wants chunks of unmelted chocolate in their cake.
+- Melt Chocolate Like a Pro: Microwave the butter and chocolate in 30-second bursts, stirring between each round until it’s smooth as silk.Â

-- Ease Those Eggs In: Add the whipped eggs to the melted chocolate a little at a time, like you’re making peace with a temperamental toddler.
-Dumping them all in at once could turn your batter into scrambled eggs, and nobody needs that drama.
+- Ease Those Eggs In: Add the whipped eggs to the melted chocolate a little at a time, like you’re making peace with a temperamental toddler.Â

-- Don’t Skip the Water Bath: I know, it’s annoying, but trust me—this is how you get a perfectly moist cake without burnt edges.
-Wrap your pan in foil, set it in the water, and let the magic happen.
+- Don’t Skip the Water Bath: I know, it’s annoying, but this is how you get a perfectly moist cake without burnt edges.Â

 Nutrition